Thibault-Schellekens/league-of-pokemons/README.md

 ## FXML Files Preview

-The project has 5 main FXML files
+The project has 5 main FXML files.
+The following images are just previews from the first demo done.

 1. **Main menu**
 ![Main Menu Preview](./pics/main-menu-preview.png)